catalyzeio/policies/source/sections/05-data_management_policy.md

 # 5. Data Management Policy

-WatchTower has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored in conjunction with WatchTower Add-ons and for PaaS Customers utilizing our Backup Service.
-This policy, and associated procedures for testing and restoring from backup data, do not apply to PaaS Customers that do not choose WatchTower Backup Service.
+WatchTower has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI).
 The policy and procedures will assure that complete, accurate, retrievable, and tested backups are available for all systems used by WatchTower.

 Data backup is an important part of the day-to-day operations of WatchTower.
 To protect the confidentiality, integrity, and availability of ePHI, both for WatchTower and WatchTower Customers, complete backups are done daily to assure that data remains available when it needed and in case of a disaster.